Pretty Polly (film): Reception

 On 22 June 1967, Coward wrote in his diary:

 I... watched, with mounting irritation, the film of Pretty Polly which, as I deduced from the first script, was common, unsubtle and vulgar.
 Nobody was good in it and Trevor Howard was horrid.
 When I think of his charm and subtley in Brief Encounter.
 Hayley, poor child, did her best, but there was no hope with that script and that director.
 Guy Green should have remained a cameraman.

+The Monthly Film Bulletin wrote: "Noel Coward's cynical little anecdote has already been dramatised for television, where it had just the right dimensions for a short, slightly dated comedy of character.
+But Technicolor and the wide screen have tempted adapters Waterhouse and Hall to indulge in a riot of local colour which nearly swamps the admittedly slender plot; and they have written in a host of minor characters who, with the connivance of director Guy Green, are allowed to degenerate into stock figures from an old-fashioned farce. ...
+Hayley Mills has neither the comedy style nor the little touch of malice to make Polly believable, and Shashi Kapoor, though he has plenty of charm, is altogether too wholesome for Amaz.
+Only Trevor Howard as the disillusioned Bob, shacked up with his vicious Chinese whore, has the right abrasive approach.
+In short, the film falls heavily between two stools: it has been sweetened, but not enough to make it simply a vehicle for Hayley Mills.
+And in the process most of the sour flavour of the original has been lost."

+Variety wrote: "Derived from a Noel Coward short-story – itself written in the vein of Somerset Maugham – the script (by Keith Waterhouse and Willis Hall) goes all out for sentiment, and, on its undemanding level, achieves it.
+Guy Green makes effective use of Singapore locations – especially of seaboard sunsets, where the couple canoodle, and of colorful street scenes in the red-light district.
+The whole thing has the old-fashioned air of glossy romance in a woman's magazine idiom.
+That should be its strength at the b.o."

 Filmink argued the film "all seems very slight.
 It lacks something – extra characterisation, location footage, a plot twist" adding Mills was "actually quite good in the part, incidentally – better than the film, something that would become a recurring theme in her later career."